8 Ways to Use HubSpot and WordPress Together (Updated)

 HubSpot offers form creation and management through their free plugin and on all tiers of their service since it's such a core feature of online business.
 It's easy to create a form through their dashboard, and they have a whole host of templates you can use if you're not sure how to start one yourself.

-HubSpot Create Forms
+Hubspot Create Forms

 HubSpot also offers a few nice security and optimization features for forms.
 As mentioned above, they'll automatically de-dupe form submissions so people can't flood you with leads using the same information (which, obviously, won't be valid past the first.)
 The drag-and-drop editor is also very nice to use.